 At the conclusion of this conference, participants will be able to:

 - Explain the focus in somatic/experiential psychotherapy on present moment experience.

-- Identify and describe differences in the interventions designed for compartmentalization and those for dissociation.
+- Observe differences in the interventions designed for compartmentalization and those for dissociation.

-- Identify and describe a few interventions to use with clients to deepen clinical technique.
+- Select a few interventions to use with clients to deepen clinical technique.

-- Identify and describe moments in long term treatment that lend themselves to the application of somatic/experiential techniques.
+- Identify moments in long term treatment that lend themselves to the application of somatic/experiential techniques.